 1. Aim To Eat Lots Of Whole Plant Foods

 One of the best ways to transition into a vegan diet is to simply remember to increase your whole foods intake.
-A good tip is to vary the colours on your plate with an entire range of whole seasonal vegetables, fruits, grains, legumes, nuts and seeds—all of which can be easily found at farmers markets, supermarkets, and bulk food stores.
-Not only will this make it easier for you to fill up a plate of vegan goodness, it’ll give you a huge boost of healthy fibre, minerals and vitamins.
+A good tip is to vary the colours on your plate with an entire range of whole seasonal vegetables, fruits, grains, legumes, nuts and seeds—all of which can be easily found at farmers markets, supermarkets, and without animal products, it’ll give you a huge boost of healthy fibre, minerals, and vitamins.

-2. There Are Loads Of Meat & Dairy Alternatives: Use Them To Ease Your Transition
+2. Use Meat and Dairy Alternatives To Ease Your Transition

 If you’re craving a meaty bite, don’t fret.
 Being a vegan today is easier than ever—we’re spoiled for choice when it comes to plant-based alternatives.
 From dairy-free plant milk, coconut oil-based mozzarella, soya cheddar, and artisan cashew brie to almond yogurt, “beef” patties and “chicken” strips made with plant-based protein, there seems to be a vegan substitute for just about everything.
 Most of these can be found in your local health store or vegan grocery shop, and some products are even on shelves in common supermarkets, like Impossible Foods.
 In Asia, there are lots of alternative meat options that you’ll find at your nearest vegetarian corner shop and a growing number of supermarket shelves too (usually in the frozen section).